MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G80
 ```

 Resets all variables stored about the current canned cycle.
-After the first call to a canned cycle macro containing drilling details, subsequent calls only need to contain the X and Y location of the holes.
+After the first call to a canned cycle macro containing drilling details, subsequent calls only need the XY location of the holes.
 By calling `G80`, these stored details can be reset so that stored details _MUST_ be provided by the next canned drilling cycle call.

 ### `G81` - DRILL CANNED CYCLE - FULL DEPTH